-The Chief Executive Officer and the fundraising team set the target level of funds annually in conjunction with the University President.
+The Chief Executive Officer set a target level of funds annually in conjunction with the University President.
 The University continue to donate the staff, services and premises required by the Charity to continue to operate.

-There are a small number of operating costs borne directly by the Charity, which will be adequately covered by unrestricted general funds for the foreseeable future.
+There is a small number of operating costs borne directly by the Charity, which will be adequately covered by unrestricted general funds for the foreseeable future.